pictograms.info

 When tested for comprehensibility using a Comprehension Test (Brugger, 1992) without specific context information, none of these five symbols performed well.
 Using a strict scoring scheme, the abstract versions marked with 4) and 5) performed best.
 Applying more lenient scoring where responses like 'welcome', 'farewell', 'arrivals hall' etc. were judged as correct, the later ISO pictogram marked 1) reached the highest score.
 Wrong responses for variants with arrows pointing towards a filled circle in the center included aspects like 'center', 'push button', and 'roundabout/rotary traffic'.
 The pictogram marked 2) reached 20 % correct responses only.
 Wrong answers included aspects like 'shopping', 'boutique', and 'dancing'.

-While the pictogram from the Chinese standard GB/T 10001.1-2012, Public Information Graphical Symbols, which is identical to ISO 7001 Public Information Symbol PI TF 042, was understood well in a more recent study with 99 % correct responses among Chinese respondents (An & Chan, 2017), the rather similar pictogram variant labeled as Eco-Mo Foundation seemed to be not well comprehensable with a comprehension score of 29.7 in a Japanese study to propose domestically unified graphical symbols based on scientific methods (Eco-Mo Foundation, 2001).
+While the pictogram from the Chinese standard GB/T 10001.1-2012, Public Information Graphical Symbols, which is identical to ISO 7001 Public Information Symbol PI TF 042, was understood well in a more recent study with 99 % correct responses among Chinese respondents (An & Chan, 2017), earlier data reported from China (ISO/TC 145/SC 1, 2015) indicated insufficient comprehensibility with 13 % correct only.
+The rather similar pictogram variant labeled as Eco-Mo Foundation seemed to be not well comprehensible with a comprehension score of 29.7 in an earlier Japanese study to propose domestically unified graphical symbols based on scientific methods (Eco-Mo Foundation, 2001), but in a later paper 78 % correct were reported for Japan and 71 % for Korea (ISO/TC 145/SC 1, 2015).
+Possibly consistent application of this pictogram promoted learning and therefore improved measured comprehensibility in the long term.
+Wrong answers reported for this pictogram from these three countries were for example: 'talking place', 'get along with each other friendly', 'shake hands', 'porter service', 'mutual help point'.

 Recommendations

-Due to the inconsistent picture from the tests available, we recommend to conduct further studies on basis of Comprehension or Matching Tests comparing concepts like the variants of ISO and UIC including sufficient context information.
+Due to the inconsistent picture from the tests available, we recommend to conduct further studies on basis of a Matching Tests comparing concepts like the variants of ISO and UIC.
+This research should cover several countries with differing cultures and include information about the specific variant used in these areas.
 Only on such a basis a clear decision concerning a specific recommendation can be reached.

 Tests of pictograms of referent Meeting Point